 Remind them by keeping the focus on the product they viewed, and give them a clear CTA that will take them back to it.

-Like we mentioned, showing the shopper recommended products is another good tactic for luring them back to your site.
-The idea behind this technique is that the customer browsed your site but didn’t want the specific item they viewed.
+Showing the shopper recommended products is another good tactic for luring them back to your site.
+The customer browsed your site but didn’t want the specific item they viewed.
+Maybe they just didn’t find the right one?

-So, you’re offering them products that are similar or related to the browsed item, in case they would prefer a different look, style, feature, or price point.
+Offer products that are similar or related to the browsed item in case they would prefer a different look, style, feature, or price point.
 It still provides value, even though it isn’t the exact item they originally looked at.

 To pull off this method, you’ll need to make sure all of your products are correctly categorized and tagged so your automated emails are able to pull from the correct batch of items when addressing customers.
 Yes, this does take more work on the back end, but it can be really successful when done right.